mikegagnon/mentor-protege/doc/main.md

 ~comments-mentor-size
 ## Any size
 Because the language of section 45(d)(1) of the Small Business Act, 15 U.S.C.
 657r(d)(1), specifies a mentor in the small business mentor-protégé program to be ‘‘a for-profit business concern of any size’’ and section 45(a)(2) of the Small Business Act, 15 U.S.C.
-657r(a)(2), requires the mentor-protégé program for small businesses to be ‘‘identical to the [8(a) BD] mentor- protégé program . . . as in effect on the date of enactment of this section . . .,’’ which authorized large business mentors, this final rule authorizes only other than small businesses that are organized for profit to be mentors.
+657r(a)(2), requires the mentor-protégé program for small businesses to be ‘‘identical to the [8(a) BD] mentor-protégé program . . . as in effect on the date of enactment of this section . . .,’’ which authorized large business mentors, this final rule authorizes only other than small businesses that are organized for profit to be mentors.
 Specifically, the final rule authorizes any ‘‘concern,’’ regardless of size, to be a mentor, and the term ‘‘concern’’ has historically been defined in SBA’s size regulations to mean a business entity organized for profit.

 ~comments-mentor-finance